-Potential Health Benefits
+The Potential Health Benefits of the MIND Diet

-Both the Mediterranean and DASH diets have been researched thoroughly and are associated with lower blood pressure and decreased risk of cardiovascular disease and type 2 diabetes.
-These conditions are all risk factors for Alzheimer's disease.
+Both the Mediterranean and DASH diets have been researched thoroughly and are associated with lower blood pressure, a decreased risk of cardiovascular disease, and Type 2 diabetes^{1,2,3}, all of which are risk factors for Alzheimer's disease.
 Researchers wanted to create a diet specifically to help improve brain function and prevent dementia.

-Here's what some of the observational research found when studying the effects of the MIND diet with cognitive decline and Alzheimer's disease:
+Here's what some of the observational research found when studying the effects of the MIND Diet with cognitive decline and Alzheimer's disease:

-- Out of 460 MIND diet participants who were followed for 4.7 years, those who more strictly followed the MIND diet showed "substantially [slowed] cognitive decline with age."4 - In a study following 923 participants for 4.5 years, ages 59-98, those who more strictly adhered to the MIND diet had a reduced risk of Alzheimer's disease by 53%, and a significant reduction even with mild adherence.5
+- Out of 460 MIND Diet participants who were followed for 4.7 years, those who more strictly followed the MIND Diet showed "substantially [slowed] cognitive decline with age"4 - In a study following 923 participants for 4.5 years, ages 59-98, those who more strictly adhered to the MIND diet had a reduced risk of Alzheimer's Disease by 53%, and a significant reduction even with mild adherence5